tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Input and Output Parameters and Authentication Methods
 - Non tech infromaton - Contact Info, Licence, Terms of use
 - API Gateway can export to Swagger/OpenAPI and import from Swagger/OpenAPI

+## Simple Notification Service (SNS)

+The Simple Notification Service (SNS) is a pub/sub system in AWS for the reliable delivery of notification style messages between AWS components or between AWS and external systems.

+- Public AWS Service - network connectivity with Public Endpoint